 How do you keep it fresh in a digital world burned out by content fatigue?

-According to the Huffington Post, by 2020 the volume of online content will increase 600%.
-And a Forbes article from 2016 predicted that we are reaching the saturation point of content marketing.
+Way back in 2014, the Huffington Post predicted the volume of online content would increase 600% by 2020.
+And a Forbes article from 2016 predicted that we were reaching the saturation point of content marketing.
 To quote the author: “The vast majority of companies will embrace content as a regular and unmoveable component of their marketing strategy and budget.”

 As a healthcare marketer, this creates both a challenge and an opportunity.
-You know you need to get your brand in front of the right audience in a meaningful way, and you also know an integrated content strategy is one of the best ways to do that.
-However, there is so much digital content available to consumers that, at times, they feel overwhelmed.
+You know you need to get your brand in front of the right audience in a meaningful way.
+You also know an integrated content strategy is one of the best ways to do that.
+However, there is so much digital content available to consumers that, at times, readers feel overwhelmed.
 That’s when content fatigue sets in.

 What Is Content Fatigue?

 Content fatigue is the exasperated sigh you heave when your inbox receives another 20 unsolicited emails from five companies you shopped at once.
 It’s the exhaustion that builds as you spend precious time sifting through search results trying to find an article that provides a solution to your problem or concern.
 It’s the way that you now ignore sponsored blog posts and promoted tweets in much the same way internet users once ignored flashing, omnipresent banner ads with dancing babies.